-We may be required to include in our income our proportionate share of the income of certain CLO investments to the extent that such CLOs are PFICs for which we have made a qualifying electing fund ("QEF") election or are CFCs.
+We may be required to include in our income our proportionate share of the income of certain CLO investments to the extent that such CLOs are passive foreign investment companies ("PFICs") for which we have made a qualifying electing fund ("QEF") election or are controlled foreign corporations ("CFCs").
 To qualify as a RIC, we must, among other thing, derive in each taxable year at least 90% of our gross income from certain sources specified in the Code (the "90% Income Test").
 Although the Code generally provides that the income inclusions from a QEF or a CFC will be "good income" for purposes of this 90% Income Test to the extent that the QEF or the CFC distribute such income to us in the same taxable year to which the income is included in our income, the Code does not specifically provide whether these income inclusions would be "good income" for this 90% Income Test if we do not receive distributions from the QEF or CFC during such taxable year.
 The IRS has issued a series of private rulings in which it has concluded that all income inclusions from a QEF or a CFC included in a RIC's gross income would constitute "good income" for purposes of the 90% Income Test.
 Such rulings are not binding on the IRS except with respect to the taxpayers to whom such rulings were issued.
-Nonetheless, under current law, we believe that the income inclusions from a CLO that is a QEF or a CFC would be "good income" for purposes of the 90% Income Test.
-Recently, the IRS and U.S. Treasury Department issued proposed regulations that provide that the income inclusions from a QEF or a QEF or a CFC would not be good income for purposes of the 90% Income Test unless we receive a cash distribution from such entity in the same year attributable to the included income.
-If such income Test unless we receive a cash distribution from such entity in the same year attributable to the included income.
-If such income were not considered "good income" for purposes of the 90% Income
+Accordingly, under current law, we believe that the income inclusions from a CLO that is a QEF or a CFC would be "good income" for purposes of the 90% Income Test.
+Recently, the IRS and U.S. Treasury Department issued proposed regulations that provide that the income inclusions from a QEF or a CFC would not be good income for purposes of the 90% Income Test unless we receive a cash distribution from such entity in the same year attributable to the included income.
+If such income were not considered "good income" for purposes of the 90% Income Test, we may fail to qualify as a RIC.